lordhs243/1901CS24_CS299_2021/Starter Implementation/README.txt

-data_gen contains the C++ project files along with the code used to generate the dataset<br/>
-dataset contains the generated dataset in .txt and .csv formats, the back-end implementation as back-end.ipynb and front-end as python_code.py; classifier.pkl is a pickle file for the decision boundary obtained from the dataset and utilized in the web app
+data_gen contains the C++ project files along with the code used to generate the dataset dataset contains the generated dataset in .txt and .csv formats, the back-end implementation as back-end.ipynb and front-end as python_code.py; classifier.pkl is a pickle file for the decision boundary obtained from the dataset and utilized in the web app